nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/workflow/workflow-how-to-index/how-to-follow-a-transition-if-user-is-member-of-a-group.md

 ---
-title: How to Follow a Transition If User Is Member of a Group
+title: 'HOWTO: Follow a Transition If User Is Member of a Group'
 review:
     comment: ''
     date: '2017-12-14'